 3/4 teaspoon almond extract

-red food coloring (the amount you’ll need with depend on what type you use)
+red food coloring (the amount you’ll need will depend on what type you use)

 1 cup white frosting or use pre-colored red frosting (I used Betty Crocker vanilla frosting)